pghalliday/grunt-mocha-test/README.md

         options: {
           reporter: 'html-cov',
           // use the quiet flag to suppress the mocha console output
-          quiet: true
+          quiet: true,
-        },
-        src: ['test/**/*.js'],
           // specify a destination file to capture the mocha
           // output (the quiet option does not suppress this)
-        dest: 'coverage.html'
+          captureFile: 'coverage.html'
+        },
+        src: ['test/**/*.js']
       }
     }
   });